AppDaemon/appdaemon/docs/APPGUIDE.rst

 1. Create the code in a new or shared module by deriving a class from AppDaemon, add required callbacks and code
-2. Add the App to the configuration file
+2. Add the App to the app configuration file
 3. There is no number 3

 Reloading Modules and Classes